adobe/helix-cli/docs/concepts.md

 and resource information.
 Once it retrieves the response it will cache and deliver it back to the client.

-Requests to static resources are proxied through a single global `hlx--static` action that handles requests to all static resources.
+Requests to static resources are proxied through a single global `helix-services/static@v1` action that handles requests to all static resources.